 The next section defines a number of variables which are used as parameters in the simulation, with comments explaining what they are used for (remember that anything after the hash sign (#) is a comment, and thus ignored by the Python interpreter).
-We define the variables individually, and then refer to them by name in the following functions, so that when we want to run the simulation with different parameters, all we need do is either change the values here and re-run the module, or enter new values at the prompt in Canopy and run a new simulation.
-Note that, in the comments, there is a stern rejoinder about not messing with the simulation parameters elsewhere - if you just restrict yourself to editing them in the editor, or entering new values at the prompt, you'll be fine.
+We define the variables individually, and then refer to them by name in the following functions, so that when we want to run the simulation mutation_rate = 0.01 # probability of mutation per weight mutation_max = 1 # maximum value of a random weight send_weighting = 10 # weighting factor for send score receive_weighting = 10 # weighting factor for receive score meanings = 3 # number of meanings signals = 3 # number of signals interactions = 1000 # number of interactions per generation size = 100 # size of population with different parameters, all we need do is either change the values here and re-run the module, or enter new values at the prompt in IDLE and run a new simulation.